p2panda/p2panda/p2panda-store/README.md

   </h3>
 </div>

-This crate provides APIs to allow for efficient implementations of operation and log stores.
+This crate provides APIs to allow for efficient implementations of p2panda operations- and log stores.
 These persistence and query APIs are utilised by higher-level components of the p2panda stack, such as `p2panda-sync` and `p2panda-stream`.

 An in-memory storage solution is provided in the form of a `MemoryStore` which implements both the `OperationStore` and `LogStore` traits.